2-factor authentication is defined here.

 Google Authenticator

-The GA Travelcard requires the GA Travelcard app on a smartphone.
-This can be installed free of charge via the relevant stores.
+The GA app is required on a smartphone for GA.
+This can be installed free of charge from the relevant stores.

 The GA app must scan a QR code once to create an account.

-This code is displayed to the user once when they log in.
+This code is displayed to the user once during user registration.

 The GA app then generates a code that must be entered before the connection is established.